antoinegaubil/COMP353/README.md

 - Employees can have multiple vaccinations and infections.
 - Employees can work at multiple facilities, provided there are no time conflicts.

-## Implementation Code
+## Implementation

 The PHP code exemplifies the implementation of displaying a table.
 It dynamically fetches and shows the data, enabling users to create, edit, or delete entries.

-## Queries

-The project includes essential SQL queries for creating and managing tables, such as Facilities, Employees, WorksAt, Vaccines, TookVaccines, Infections, and IsInfected.

-## User Interface Snapshots & Triggers

-The user interface includes PHP-based pages for managing facilities, employees, vaccinations, infections, and schedules.
-Additionally, triggers, such as checking for schedule conflicts before insertion, enhance data integrity.
+The user has access to a flexible search engine that enables specific value searches within individual tables and allows cross-table searches.